DsharpMaj7/Personal-Study-Buddy/ENGINEERING_LOG.md

 *   Built a `filter()` algorithm for the "50/50 Lifeline" to remove 2 random wrong answers.

 ### 🔄 Active Recall State Management
-**The Bug:** Flashcards displayed Front/Back simultaneously (Passive reading).
+**Bug:** Flashcards displayed Front/Back simultaneously (Passive reading).
-**The Fix:** Refactored to use `useState` for binary flip tracking.
+**Fix:** Refactored to use `useState` for binary flip tracking.
 **UX Rule:** Added a `resetOnNext` pattern to ensure cards always default to "Front" when navigating.

 ### [2026-04-05] 🔗 The URL Input Rollback
-**The Issue:** Passing a raw URL directly to Gemini produced convincing but unrelated outputs, because the model was not actually reading the linked content.
+**Issue:** Passing a raw URL directly to Gemini produced convincing but unrelated outputs, because the model was not actually reading the linked content.

-**The Decision:** Removed URL mode from the product for now rather than exposing a misleading feature.
+**Decision:** Removed URL mode from the product for now rather than exposing a misleading feature.

 **Why:** Reliability matters more than surface-level feature breadth.

 **Future Direction:** Reintroduce URL support later with proper transcript extraction or page scraping.

 ### 🤖 Gemini Model Mismatch
-**The Issue:** Initial API calls produced inconsistent or fallback outputs due to using an incorrect or outdated Gemini model version.
+**Issue:** Initial API calls produced inconsistent or fallback outputs due to using an incorrect or outdated Gemini model version.

-**The Fix:** Updated to the correct model (`gemini-flash-latest`) and verified structured JSON output.
+**Fix:** Updated to the correct model (`gemini-flash-latest`) and verified structured JSON output.

 **Takeaway:** Model versioning matters — incorrect models can silently degrade output quality even when API calls succeed.